Bern is the capital of Switzerland, it’s a medium-sized city with a population of about 130,000.

 Walking alone at nights usually safe if you follow the basic precautions.

-- Visas - You need to have a valid passport to travel to Basel.
+- Visas - You need to have a valid passport to travel to Bern.
 For stays that are 90 days or shorter, visas are not required.
 For longer stays, you will need to obtain a visa from the Switzerland Embassy, unless you have Schengen.

 - Currency - Swiss franc or CHF is the currency and legal tender of Switzerland.
 Sometimes you can also pay in Euro here.